grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

     :::

-    :::opentelemetry-tip[Why semantic conventions are important]
+    :::opentelemetry-tip[A quick word on semantic conventions]

+    OpenTelemetry is at its most powerful when you follow its conventions.

-    We're using the power of OpenTelemetry's _semantic conventions_ here, which allow us to slice and dice our telemetry, so that we can view telemetry from only the specific service instances that we're interested in.
+    We're using the power of OpenTelemetry's _semantic conventions_ here, which is a list of well-known and standardized attributes that can be applied to your telemetry signals.
+Attributes allow us to slice and dice our telemetry, so that we can view metrics, logs and traces from only the specific service instances that we're interested in.

-    You could use a _custom_ resource attribute to identify your instance of the rolldice application, but OpenTelemetry is at its most powerful when you follow its conventions.
-The attribute `service.namespace` is part of OpenTelemetry's semantic conventions, and it makes a pretty good choice for a filter here.
+    The attribute `service.namespace` is part of OpenTelemetry's semantic conventions.
+We can use it to store a namespace or grouping for our service.
+So it makes a pretty good choice for a filter here, to identify your applications from those of your fellow lab attendees.

     We've also used the attribute `deployment.environment`, which is used by Grafana Cloud Application Observability to populate its _Environment_ drop-down list.